 …from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.

 The Genesis account provided a means to powerfully communicate key concepts about God, humans, and the world.
 While employing the categories of ancient Near Eastern “science”, it completely overturned the pagan theology.
-In contrast to the quarrelling, needy gods of the pagans, the Genesis story depicts the Hebrew God as sovereign, calmly and freely choosing to create the universe, and delighting in his work.
+In contrast to the quarrelling, needy gods of the pagans, the Genesis story depicts the Hebrew God as in control, calmly and freely choosing to create the universe, and delighting in his work.

 In pagan thought, the celestial lights represented gods which held power over men.
 The Israelites themselves had a hard time shaking off worship of the sun and moon (Job 31:26-28).
 Genesis 1 thoroughly subverts this idolatry: the sun, moon and stars are totally demythologized, being mere created objects.
 Ironically, instead of humans serving them, the celestial luminaries are (in Genesis) to serve humans by providing light and marking off the days and seasons.